katspaugh/wavesurfer.js/README.md

 npm run doc
 ```

+If you want to use [the VS Code - Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug), there is already a [launch.json](.vscode/launch.json) with a properly configured ``sourceMapPathOverrides`` for you.

 ## Editing documentation
 The homepage and documentation files are maintained in the [`gh-pages` branch](https://github.com/katspaugh/wavesurfer.js/tree/gh-pages).
 Contributions to the documentation are especially welcome.